Chapter 2 : II

 Did I seriously just offer to buy her dinner?
 Did leaving Hogwarts melt my brain or something?

-‘Lily has been telling you to meet someone lately,’
+‘Lily has been telling you to meet someone lately,’ a voice said.

-right.
+That was right.
 Lily has been pestering to meet someone since sixth year.
 But I highly doubt she expected me to meet up with a Muggle.
 Merlin, I must have been losing my mind.

 I cleared my mind for a moment, Apparating while thinking about all of that would surely cause me to splinch myself.
 So I closed my eyes and soon felt the tug of Apparation.